The connection between sleep and overeating

 A look at the science

 Wondering why you can't say no to a doughnut after tossing and turning all night?
-It all starts with leptin, a hormone that helps suppress appetite by sending signals to your brain to tell you that you’re full.
-Leptin can help combat overeating, but we only produce it with adequate sleep, says sleep expert, Dr. Monique May.
+It all starts with leptin, a hormone that helps suppress appetite by sending signals to your brain that you’re full.

 - During sleep, your brain releases proteins that stimulate leptin production in your fat cells and small intestine.